hplt-project/HPLT-textpipes/tools/stage1-lumi/README.md

 Then, submit the job:
 ```
-sbatch <path to this repo>/tools/stage1-lumi/run.sh
+sbatch <path to this repo>/tools/stage1-lumi/run.sh s3://<your output prefix>
 ```